 Investment property is initially measured at cost, including transaction costs.
-Subsequent to initial recognition, investment property is measured at cost less accumulated amortisation and impairment losses.
+Subsequent to initial recognition, investment property is measured at cost model which is to measure investment property at cost less accumulated amortisation and impairment losses.

 Freehold land has an unlimited useful life and therefore is not depreciated.
 Building carried at cost is depreciated over the estimated economic useful life of 50 years.